Dark Matter emission at Belle II and NA62 in Minimal Flavor Violation framework: Likelihood function

 \subsection{SM prediction of neutrino modes}

 The general theoretical expressions of the rare meson decay rates with neutrino or DM emission can be found in Appendix~\ref{app:rates}.
 These expressions depend on form factors which are introduced to parametrize the hadronic matrix elements of operators involving quark fields, see formulae in Appendix~\ref{app:FF}.
 We will take the needed form factors from the most recent extrapolation based on lattice or experimental data available in literature, see Appendix~\ref{app:FF} for details.
-In this work we will neglect the uncertainties related the form factors of the decay rates.
+In this work we will neglect the uncertainties related to the form factors of the decay rates, in practical terms this means that uncertainties on the expected shape of the $q^{2}$ distribution are neglected.